Master Andy Whiteley VIII Degree

 Mr David Tee V Degree

 Mr David Tee is responsible for training both senior as well as junior classes at Rivermead.
+He can be found on the mat offering self defence and martial art expertise in the children's classes as well as mixed adult sessions.

 With a varied Martial Arts background including Ninjitsu he enjoys every aspect of teaching and performing Taekwon-Do technique with explosive effect, especially power breaking.